-Signal and background efficiencies are calculated for different thresholds of the XGBoost output score for each trained tree.
+Signal and background efficiencies are calculated for different thresholds of the XG-BOOST output score for each trained tree.
 By identifying the working point yielding the highest significance, the signal region is algorithmically defined and we extract the number of signal and number of background events for the electron and muon final state channels.
-Subsequently, we add the events from the two processes and evaluate the final significance for each benchmark point with the expression in eq.
-(4.2).
-We show the significances for our identified benchmark points in the right plot of figure 9.
+Subsequently, we add the events from the two processes and evaluate the final significance for each benchmark point with the expression in Eq.
+(23).
+We show the significances for our identified benchmark points in the right plot of Fig. 9.
 In comparison with the cut-and-count analysis, the ML approach expectedly achieves higher sensitivity, reaching significances of $\sim 6$ for BP1.
 The overall pattern remains similar, with larger mass differences between the dark-matter candidate $H$ and the scalar $A$ resulting in larger sensitivity.
 The fact that large mass differences lead to large sensitivity is related to the increased cross-section for these points, exactly like the cut-and-count analysis.
 However, the ML method is insensitive to the cross-section itself, it only defines the appropriate signal region (in other words we do not use the cross-section as an input to the BDT).
 Therefore, the increase of the significance compared to the cut-and-count analysis mainly stems from kinematics.

 Finally, we apply our cut-and-count and ML analyses to a larger set of parameter points allowed by theoretical and experimental constraints.
-The results are shown in figure 10 and indicate that a large statistical significance is expected for points characterised by a small $M_H$ value but also a large mass separation $M_A - M_H$ .
-As expected by the previous discussion, the ML approach outperforms the cut-and-count analysis yielding significances larger than $Z = 5$
+The results are shown in Fig. 10 and indicate that a large statistical significance is expected for points characterised by a small $M_H$ value but also a large mass separation $M_A - M_H$ .
+As expected by the previous discussion, the ML approach outperforms the cut-and-count analysis yielding significances larger than $Z = 5$ (red points).
+Fig. 11 showcases the correlation between large mass differences and larger cross-sections that leads to an enhanced significance.
+One can roughly state that production cross-sections $\geq 0.07$ (0.05) fb lead to significances $\geq 5$ (3) using our methodology.